neillperry/Mind-The-Gap/README.md

 this example.

 ## assumptions
- The array contains unsorted, non-zero, non-unique elements.
+ The array contains unsorted, non-unique elements.
 (Don't sort the array or you'll screw everything up).

  ## example
  To solve this problem, I created the following example.